-On the ASG Key, type your PIN and press ENTER (◄).
+3. On the ASG Key, type your PIN and press ENTER (✔).

-Securing Remote Lucent Technologies Systems Securing INTUITY AUDIX Ports (Release 5.0 and Later) with ASG

-- 1-10 - 4.
-On the ASG Key, type the challenge number that is displayed on the terminal screen, and press ENTER (◄). - The ASG Key displays the unique, 7-digit response number that corresponds to the challenge number you entered.
-The challenge and response numbers are valid for this session only. - 5.
-On the terminal screen, at the Response: prompt, enter the response number that is displayed on the ASG Key.
+B(Se CS Products ecurity Handbook Addendum 585-025-600ADD A Issue 1 Aay 1999 1 Securing Remote Lucent Technologies Systems Securing INTUITY AUDIX Ports (Release 5.0 and Later) with ASG 1-10 On the ASG Key, type the challenge number that is displayed on the terminal screen, and press ENTER (he The ASG Key displays the unique, 7-digit response number that corresponds to the challenge number you entered.
+The challenge ar response numbers are valid for this session only. and On the terminal screen, at the Response: prompt, enter the response: number that is displayed on the ASG Key. onse